Undergraduate Program

 Latin American and Latino Studies (LALS)

-LALS integrates the study of Chicano/a and Latino/a communities in the United States with analysis of the histories, politics, cultures, and societies of Latin America and the Caribbean.
-LALS courses deal with changing political, social, economic and cultural realities, including:
+The Latin American and Latino Studies (LALS) Department integrates the study of Chicanx and Latinx communities in the United States with analysis of the histories, politics, cultures, and societies of Latin America and the Caribbean.

 Program Learning Outcomes